-Amy Reading grew up in Pennsylvania and Washington state.
-She worked for three years in book publishing before leaving to go to graduate school.
-She received her Ph.D. in American studies from Yale in 2007.
+I grew up in Pennsylvania and Washington State.
+I worked for three years in book publishing before leaving to go to graduate school.
+I received my Ph.D. in American studies from Yale in 2007.

-Amy hit upon the idea for The Mark Inside while writing her dissertation on truth and deception in American autobiography, which contains a chapter on swindlers’ memoirs.
-She began writing the proposal for The Mark Inside in March 2007, as the Bernie Madoff scandal unfolded.
-She began talking about the book to editors just as Lehman Brothers was collapsing in the summer of 2008.
-And she started to write the book at the exact moment that the confidence game of the subprime housing market threatened to bring down the entire financial industry.
+My first book, The Mark Inside, began while writing I was writing my dissertation on truth and deception in American autobiography, which contains a chapter on swindlers’ memoirs.
+I looked around for a book which would tell me which cons were being run in each different era of the economy, and what the successful swindles could tell us about the conditions for trust that were operative at that time.
+No such book existed.
+When I discovered Frank Norfleet’s too-good-to-be-true story of going undercover into the Big Con, it struck me as the perfect tale on which to hang that history.
+I began writing the proposal for The Mark Inside in March 2007, as the Bernie Madoff scandal unfolded.
+I began talking about the book to editors just as Lehman Brothers was collapsing in the summer of 2008.
+And I started to write the book at the exact moment that the confidence game of the subprime housing market threatened to bring down the entire financial industry.
 The Mark Inside was published by Knopf in March 2012.

-Amy's overriding interest is using story and creative narrative form to convey argument and analysis.
-She believes that first-person narration or a strong authorial voice can have a crucial function in the writing of history, and that the discovery of the story should often be included in the frame of its telling if it prompts insight into the ways we arrive at meaning.
-She is uncomfortable writing about herself in the third person.
+My overriding interest is using story and creative narrative form to convey argument and analysis.
+I believe that first-person narration or a strong authorial voice can have a crucial function in the writing of history, but that creative nonfiction need not include memoir or self-revelation.
+I am always compelled when the discovery of the story is included in the frame of its telling, if it prompts insight into the ways we arrive at meaning.